Belmond Royal Scotsman England / Scotland, Europe, Scotland

 - a thank-you gift for every completed journey;

-- book to travel before the end of June 2014 and receive a 15% discount.
+- Option 1 - book to travel before the end of July 2014 and receive a 15% discount;

 - American Express cards are accepted by the Club without charges until October 1, 2014 for these journeys, which we quote for in GBP (£).

 Fay says, “The majesty of the Scottish Highlands is the appropriate backdrop to the journeys by the Royal Scotsman; its unique and gracious carriages would be the envy of any private train owner of 100 years ago, whether royal, aristocratic or industrialist.”

 Experience the majestic Scottish Highlands, with ever-changing landscapes of sweeping glens, towering peaks, rugged shores and mirror-calm lochs from aboard The Belmond Royal Scotsman.
 It is a truly exclusive experience, with just 36 guests, ensuring maximum comfort, personal attention and space to stretch out and relax in sumptuous luxury.
 The rich interiors reflect an Edwardian feel, with elegant lounges and wonderfully comfortable suites.